elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 different monochrome pictures of a scene, each with a different color filter placed in front of the lens.

-Aligning bright pixels together, as the MSE implicitly does, won't work in this case.
+Aligning bright pixels together, as the {abbr}`MSE` implicitly does, won't work in this case.
 Take, for example, these three pictures of a stained glass window in the Church of Saint John the Theologian, taken from the [Library of Congress Prokudin-Gorskii Collection](http://www.loc.gov/pictures/item/prk2000000263/):